 This is also in line with the declaration made by President Mokgweetsi Masisi in his third State of the Nation Address (SONA) this week about the need to improve sport performance in the country.
-The sport policy was first enacted in 2001 when the Department of Sport and Recreation was under the Ministry of Labour and Home Affairs.

 The review of this policy is expected to commence soon and strive to address all socio-economic problems bedevilling sport.
 The examination will start from the elements that speak to the direct processes of national dialogue of sport and come up with recommendations for improvement.

 As things stand, the Sport Ministry has coordinated a task force to deal with the taxing issue of school sports where teachers have downed tools demanding special kind of payment for partaking in extracurricular activities.
 The government through various means has been made aware that sport forms an integral part of the country’s vision.

 If the policy is finally revised, the country and other stakeholders will eventually achieve national development, unity and continued economic growth.
 “The national Sport Commission Act is also being reviewed to facilitate sport to contribute to the economy through commercialization and professionalism, as well as to improve the welfare and the rights to our sportspersons,” Masisi said in his address.